 It’s also more common in men than women – almost four times more common, in fact.
 We don’t know why.
-Barbara and I wonder if it’s because the condition is more noticeable in males, because they’re more likely to be sporty or active.
+Barbara Neil – my co-founder of The Two Dyspraxics – and I wonder if it’s because the condition is more noticeable in males, because they’re more likely to be sporty or active.
 This isn’t a given, of course; I’m not sporty in the slightest, and I have female friends who have played rugby at league level.
-We don’t understand all the science behind it, and it’s entirely that scientists don’t yet either.
+But we can’t be sure; there’s a lot we don’t know.

 We don’t know how to deal with dyspraxia – and by “we”, I mean everyone, dyspraxic and neuro-typical alike.
 Many dyspraxics don’t know how to effectively manage their condition; we’re taught that we’re “special” or “different”, and that’s how many neuro-typical people treat us.
 People end up believing the publicity.
 I did, for a while – that I was different somehow – but refuse to any more.
 Neither does Barbara.
 We’re individuals.